Simon Monjack: Death

 In January 2010, Monjack's mother, Linda Monjack, told People that her son was "unwell, and the doctors are carrying out tests.
 On whether he has a heart problem, it is not really for me to say, you must ask him, but yes, there have been health problems in the past.
-I believe it's common knowledge, and it's been in the press that he had a slight heart attack a week before Brittany's death."
+I believe it's common knowledge, and it's been in the press that he had a slight heart attack a week from Brittany's death."

 Monjack was found dead on 23 May 2010 in his house in Hollywood, according to the Los Angeles County coroner's office.
 Law enforcement sources say the Los Angeles Fire Department was called there for a medical emergency after Murphy's mother, Sharon, found Monjack unconscious in the master bedroom around 9:20 pm, and then called 911.
 Paramedics arrived; Monjack was pronounced dead at 9:45 pm.

 The coroner's report found the cause of Monjack's death to be acute pneumonia and severe anaemia, similar to the causes attributed to his wife's death five months earlier in the same house.
 He was buried next to Murphy at Forest Lawn cemetery in the Hollywood Hills.